Saritagomi/bank_website/README.md

-# bank_website
+# Hoobank
-This is a modern payment website which is made using Node.js, Tailwind CSS, JavaScript .
+The next generation payment method website.
+This website is created using React.js and Tailwind CSS.